Community Neuro Rehabilitation Team (Richmond)

 We are a team of specialist Occupational Therapists (OT) with experience in treating people with neurological conditions.

-The aim with all treatment programmes is to facilitate the person to self-manage their condition as much as possible and to support care givers.
+The aim with all treatment programmes is to help you self-manage your condition as much as possible and to support family and carers.

 What we do

-Occupational Therapy provides practical support to help increase peoples independence, enabling people to do the activities (occupations) that matter to them.
-This could be essential everyday tasks such as looking after yourself, work or social activities.
+Occupational Therapy provides practical support to help increase independence, enabling people to do the activities that matter most.

 For example, we help people manage: